AdobeDocs/experience-manager-64.ja-JP/help/communities/translate-ugc.md

 ## デフォルトの翻訳サービス {#the-default-translation-service}

-AEM Communities ships with a [trial license](../../help/sites-administering/tc-msconf.md#microsoft-translator-trial-license) for a [default translation service](../../help/sites-administering/tc-msconf.md) enabled for several languages.
+AEM Communities includes a [trial license](../../help/sites-administering/tc-msconf.md#microsoft-translator-trial-license) for a [default translation service](../../help/sites-administering/tc-msconf.md) enabled for several languages.

 When [creating a community site](sites-console.md), the default translation service is enabled when `Allow Machine Translation` is checked from the [TRANSLATION](sites-console.md#translation) sub-panel.